The broadCAST™ Team

 Jamie McCabe is all about creativity and connection.
 She is on a mission to bring people together through art and exploring their creative side at Clay Café Avalon.
 Jamie became an entrepreneur and opened the paint-your-own pottery studio in 2008 and has seen many memories painted there since then.
 She works with children and schools where she provides after school art programs.
 She believes we should color outside the lines more and embrace our inner artist.
 At Clay Café, it’s not about painting the perfect piece, it’s about painting the perfect memory.

-Holly McCue is a creative enthusiast and the co-founder for Social On Site, Inc.; a mobile social media marketing agency that focuses on humanizing and showcasing, the uniqueness of brands through their own social platforms… bringing a new meaning to “storytelling”.
-Having graduated from Memorial University with a BBA degree, she developed a very distinct business approach in association with her passions: painting, writing, photography and psychology.
-Understanding people and serving a fresh perspective, is what Holly values most.
+Holly McCue is a creative enthusiast and the co-founder for Socialight; a marketing agency that focuses on humanizing and connecting brands with their audiences across social channels… bringing a whole new meaning to “storytelling”.
+Having graduated from Memorial University with a Bachelor of Business Administration (BBA) degree, Holly has developed a very distinct business approach in association with her passions of reading, writing, photography and psychology.
+It is remarkable.
+Understanding people and serving a fresh perspective on knowing and telling your story, is what Holly values most; and she does deliver.

 Jon Butler was born and bred in St. John’s and is especially passionate about helping to build the entrepreneurial ecosystem in Newfoundland & Labrador.
 After graduating from MUN in 2009, he spent the following 9 years building a career as an entrepreneur.
 He has started companies in both Ottawa and St. John’s, and most recently, a food business called LunchIn.
 Jon has also launched Get Started Café; an initiative that offers a new approach to professional development, leadership, and community impact.
 He believes that thinking like an entrepreneur can help anyone become empowered at work, enact social change, and find purpose.